Delilah: In the Bible

 First, at his own suggestion, she bound him with "seven green withes," but these he easily snapped asunder.
 Then she tied him with new ropes: these also failed.
 Then, she fastened the locks of his hair to the loom but with the same result.
-Finally, after many complaints that Samson did not trust her, he told her that his strength lay in his hair.
-Then, when he was asleep, she ordered a servant to cut Samson's hair.
+Finally, after many complaints that Samson did not trust her, he told her that his strength lay in his Nazirite vow, symbolized by his uncut hair.
+The Hebrew text of the Bible says she cut Samson's hair while he slept; other variations of the text say "a man" or "a barber" cut Samson's hair.
 She then awoke him, and delivered him into the hands of the waiting Philistine chiefs.

 The Bible does not mention her fate, and, as James D. G. Dunn and John William Rogerson note in Eerdmans Commentary on the Bible, it never discusses whether Delilah felt guilt for her actions.